Ria424/developers-animatesdk-docs/Library_object/Library.md

 #### Usage

-*library.addItemToDocument(position [, namePath])*
+Library.addItemToDocument(position [, namePath])

 #### Parameters

-**position** A point that specifies the *x,y* position of the center of the item on the Stage.
+**position** `Point`; Specifies the *x,y* position of the center of the item on the Stage.

-**namePath** A string that specifies the name of the item.
+**namePath** `string`; Specifies the name of the item.
 If the item is in a folder, you can specify its name and path using slash notation.
 If *namePath* is not specified, the current library selection is used.
 This parameter is optional.

 #### Returns

-A Boolean value: true if the item is successfully added to the document; *false* otherwise.
+`boolean`; *true* if the item is successfully added to the document; *false* otherwise.

 #### Description

-Method; adds the current or specified item to the Stage at the specified position.
+Method; Adds the current or specified item to the Stage at the specified position.

 #### Example